agstub/subglacial-inversion/README.md

 Synthetic data for the test problems can be set/modified in **synthetic_data.py**.
 The synthetic data is created by solving the forward problem (given w or beta) for the elevation anomaly, and then adding some noise.
-The added noise is proportional to the maximum elevation anomaly, scaled by the `noise_level` parameter.
+The added noise is proportional to the norm of the elevation anomaly, scaled by the `noise_level` parameter.